 Dancing along the edge of the Arctic Circle, North Iceland probably sounds pretty cold!
-Surprisingly, this area experiences some of the mildest temperatures in the country and offers a huge spectrum of scenery to explore, from the soft and gentle to the awesomely spectacular.
+However, in reality, this area experiences some of the mildest temperatures in the country.
+This part of the country offers a huge spectrum of scenery to explore, from the soft and gentle to the awesomely spectacular.

 Attractions in North Iceland